 The laneage needs for key roadways within Lone Tree was determined by comparing the forecasted ADT traffic volumes to the generalized ADT roadway capacity thresholds.
-For the section of Lincoln Avenue between Parker Meadows Drive and Meridian Drive, more than six lanes are needed to reasonably accommodate the 2040 forecasted.
+For the section of Lincoln Avenue between Park Meadows Drive and Meridian Drive, more than six lanes are needed to reasonably accommodate the 2040 forecasted.
 This laneage is prohibitive in part due to existing physical and/or property constraints.
 Lone Tree understands more extensive improvements are needed on this section of Lincoln Avenue and plans to lead a study that would evaluate the operational needs.
 Future proposed improvements may include grade separation of some intersection movements and improvements to the I-25 interchange.

 A majority of the roadway improvement needs identified are new roadways within the RidgeGate East development.
-The developer of RidgeGate East is responsible for building theses roads as development occurs.
+The developer of RidgeGate East is responsible for building theses roads as development occurs, and is reminded of the City's roadway policy to minimize environmental and visual impacts of new or improved roadways along bluffs and drainages by avoiding steep topographic terrain, thereby reducing the need for extensive cut/fill and retaining walls.